Group Experiences at Mādahòkì Farm

 Add a rustic bonfire to any of your experiences.
 This cost includes firewood and an Ambassador to join you fireside for up to two hours.

-$15 per person added onto any other program.
+Add on to any other program - $15/person.
 Minimum group of 20.

 Corn Husk Doll Make & Take Workshop